 Scripture reveals that they will be deceived by their own teaching and continue to reject the way of truth.
 They have helped weaken the morality of man by helping set the moral compass in the wrong direction.
 They continue to promote the immorality of man that is warned about in God's Word.

-The American vulture have weak beaks; lacking the strength of other birds of prey, and will rarely attack other than helpless victims.
-There are those of the political realm who wait an opportunity to pounce; to weaken their opponents in order to strengthen their own agenda.
+Vultures have weak beaks; lacking the strength of other birds of prey, and will rarely attack other than helpless victims.
+There are those of the political realm who wait an opportunity to pounce; to weaken their opponents, in order to strengthen their own agenda.